goodrobots/devFrame/docs/index.md

 - Off the shelf carbon fiber tubes
 - Hardware store fasteners such as screws and zip ties
 - Standardized mechanical interfaces
-- Dozens of ready to go mounts and adapters
+- Several ready to go mounts and adapters
 - Minimize tool requirements
 - No specialist tools to build frame
-- No glue
 - No vendor lock

 Specifications